limansky/limansky_me/posts/2015-10-31-Draft-posts-with-Hakyll.md

 ```

 Unfortunately, this is not enough.
 As I mentioned before, cmdargs does not
-allow to pass unknown options, so we need to filter out all our staff before
+allow to pass unknown options, so we need to filter out all our stuff before
-passing it to hakyll.
+passing it to Hakyll.
 The good news is that we can process arguments and
 replace them using `withArgs` function.
-So the final solution is looking like
+So the final solution looks like
 that:

 ```Haskell